The effective speed of sound in cosmological perturbation theory: Large-scale behavior of perturbations in a multi-field/fluid cosmological system

-In the general case of multi-field/fluid driven universe, let us consider a scenario when the initial perturbations are adiabatic at the $~k\rightarrow 0$ scale of perturbations.
-This means that we assume that the non-adiabatic pressure perturbation $\delta p_{\mathrm{nad}}$ given by Eq.~(\ref{Eqn: delta p nad multi field/fluid}) is initially zero at $~k\rightarrow 0$.
-This follows from the initial condition that $\delta s_{1j} = \delta \sigma_{1j} = 0$ for $j = 2$ to $n$ at initial time $t = t_i$ at $k = 0$ scale.
-Consequently it follows from Eqs.~(\ref{Eqn: del s-1j eqn}) and (\ref{Eqn: del sigma-1j eqn}) that $\delta s_{1j} = \delta \sigma_{1j} = 0$ at all time $t$ at $k = 0$ scale.
-Therefore, if the isocurvature terms such as $\delta s_{1j}$ and $\delta \sigma_{1j}$ are initially zero at the $k = 0$ scale, it will remain so at that scale through the evolutional the universe.
-Consequently, it follows from Eq.~(\ref{Eqn: delta p nad multi field/fluid}) that $\delta p_{\mathrm{nad}} = 0$ at $k = 0$ scale and the perturbations are always adiabatic at that scales.
+In the general case of a multi-field/fluid universe, let us consider a scenario where the initial perturbations are purely adiabatic in the large-scale limit ($k \to 0$).
+Mathematically, this implies that the non-adiabatic pressure perturbation $\delta p_{\mathrm{nad}}$, defined in Eq.~(\ref{Eqn: delta p nad multi field/fluid}), is zero at the initial time $t_i$ for $k \to 0$.
+This condition is satisfied if the isocurvature terms vanish initially, i.e., $\delta s_{1j} = \delta \sigma_{1j} = 0$ for all $j = 2, \dots, n$ at $t = t_i$.
+From the evolution equations (\ref{Eqn: del s-1j eqn}) and (\ref{Eqn: del sigma-1j eqn}), it follows that if these isocurvature components are zero at $k = 0$ initially, they remain zero throughout the subsequent evolution of the universe.
+Consequently, as per Eq.~(\ref{Eqn: delta p nad multi field/fluid}), $\delta p_{\mathrm{nad}}$ remains zero at the $k = 0$ scale, ensuring that the perturbations remain adiabatic at all times on super-horizon scales.

-Thus, in this section we have shown that in the case of multi-field/fluid driven universe consisting of baratropic perfect fluids, canonical scalar fields and non-canonical scalar fields, if the perturbations at $k= 0$ scales are initially adiabatic then it will remain adiabatic throughout the evolution of the universe and consequently, since $\delta p_{\mathrm{nad}} = 0$, we can express the total pressure perturbation at the super-horizon $k \rightarrow 0$ scale as \beq \delta p \,=\, c_a^2 \delta \rho~~~~\mathrm{at}~~k = 0 \eeq where $\delta \rho$ is the total energy density perturbation and $c_a^2$ is square of the adiabatic speed of sound of the total system.
-Note that this does not mean that at $k = 0$ scale the speed of sound is $c_a$.
-The effective speed of sound of the total system is always the one given by Eq.~(\ref{Eqn: ce2 total in multi filed/fluid}) since by definition it is the speed at which the perturbations such as $\Phi$ propagates at small scales or large $k$ limit as evident from the wave equations~(\ref{Eqn: wave eqn Phi}) and (\ref{Eqn: wave eqn delta rho}).
+Thus, we have demonstrated that in a multi-field/fluid universe comprising barotropic perfect fluids, canonical scalar fields, and non-canonical scalar fields, perturbations that are initially adiabatic at $k = 0$ remain adiabatic throughout the evolution of the universe.
+This extends the well-known result to a multi-field/fluid universe consisting of non-canonical scalar fields~\cite{Wands:2000dp,Gordon:2000hv,Weinberg:2003sw}.
+Consequently, since $\delta p_{\mathrm{nad}} = 0$ in this limit, the total pressure perturbation on super-horizon scales ($k \to 0$) is related to the total energy density perturbation via the adiabatic speed of sound: \beq \delta p = c_a^2 \delta \rho \quad \text{at } k = 0, \eeq where $c_a^2$ is the square of the adiabatic speed of sound for the composite system.
+It is crucial to note that this relationship does not imply that the physical speed of sound at $k = 0$ is $c_a$.
+The effective speed of sound of the total system remains uniquely defined by Eq.~(\ref{Eqn: ce2 total in multi field/fluid}).
+As established by the wave equations (\ref{Eqn: wave eqn Phi}) and (\ref{Eqn: wave eqn delta rho}), $c_e$ is the characteristic speed at which perturbations such as $\Phi$ propagate at small scales (the large-$k$ limit).